Skip to content

 NSF 177 Shower filtration

-A filter certified under NSF 53 is not automatically certified under NSF 58.
-Always check the specific certification for the contaminant you’re targeting.
+A filter certified under one standard is not automatically certified under others.

 Frequently Asked Questions